M.S. at the School of Health Sciences

 Students interested in applying to Sage Graduate Schools for an MS in Occupational Therapy should complete the following forms and include them with the admission application: Academic Standards Statement, Clinical Observation Documentation, and Program Prerequisite Record.
 The observation hours can be completed after acceptance, but must be completed prior to beginning program coursework.

-For an application and financial aid information, go to the Sage Graduate Schools' Office of Admission.
+For an application and financial aid information, please contact the Sage Graduate Schools’ Office of Admission.

 - In slightly over two calendar years, students complete the 80-credit master’s program that includes a research project and 6 months of full time fieldwork.